holoviz/panel/doc/user_guide/Running_in_Webassembly.md

 # Running Panel in the Browser with WASM

 Panel lets you write dashboards and other applications in Python that are accessed using a web browser.
 Typically, the Python interpreter runs as a separate Jupyter or Bokeh server process, communicating with JavaScript code running in the client browser.
-However, it is now possible to run Python directly in the browser, with no separate server needed!
+However, **it is now possible to run Python directly in the browser**, with **no separate server needed!**

 The underlying technology involved is called [WebAssembly](https://webassembly.org/) (or WASM).
 More specifically, [Pyodide](https://pyodide.org/) pioneered the ability to install Python libraries, manipulate the web page's [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction) from Python, and execute regular Python code entirely in the browser.
 A number of libraries have sprung up around Python in WASM, including [PyScript](https://pyscript.net/).

 Panel can be run directly in Pyodide and has special support for rendering in PyScript.

-This guide will take us through the process of either converting entire Panel applications into a Pyodide/PyScript based application or manually installing Panel in the browser and using it to render components.
+This guide will take you through the process of either

+- Automatically converting Panel applications into a Pyodide/PyScript based application
+- Manually installing Panel in the browser and using it to render components.
+- Embedding Panel in your Sphinx documentation.

 ## Converting Panel applications